How Guardiola took control as Man City's season threatened to fall apart | Goal.com

 “We have won [four] games, you never know,” Guardiola said of the winter break ahead of the FA Cup clash with Sheffield Wednesday.
 “I think it was good in terms of November, December, January here is really tough and it was okay.
 For some players it was good, some lost their rhythm and were struggling a bit.”

-Even when the Hammers game was rearranged a short notice, the City boss had decided against calling them back early.
-However before the squad's scheduled return at the weekend, the club’s equilibrium was disturbed on Valentine’s Day when Uefa announced City would be kicked out of the Champions League for the next two years.
+Even when the Hammers game was rearranged at short notice, the City boss had decided against calling them back early.
+However before the squad's scheduled return at the weekend, the club’s equilibrium was disturbed on Valentine’s Day when UEFA announced City would be kicked out of the Champions League for the next two years.

 But all the time, football was never far from Guardiola’s mind.
 He plotted the victory over Leicester; Riyad Mahrez was decisive against his old club with the Algerian and Kyle Walker on one side and Bernardo and Benjamin Mendy on the other stretching the home defence.